nxp-mcuxpresso/mcux-sdk-examples/lpcxpresso55s16/mbedtls_examples/mbedtls_selftest/readme.txt

 Board settings
 ==============
-Connect a USB2COM between the PC host and the board UART pins boards           -               USB2COM
-J14-Pin26                        Tx
-J14-Pin28                        Rx
-J14-Pin1                         GND

 The jumper setting:
-    Default jumpers configuration does not work,  you will need to add JP20 and JP21 (JP22 optional for ADC use) Prepare the Demo
+    Default jumpers configuration does not work,  you will need to add JP20 and JP21 (JP22 optional for ADC use)

+Prepare the Demo
 ================
-Connect a serial cable from the debug UART port of the target board to the PC.
-Start TeraTerm (http://ttssh2.osdn.jp) and make a connection to the virtual serial port.

-1. Start TeraTerm.

-2. New connection -> Serial.

-3. Set the appropriate COMx port (where x is port number) in port context menu.
-The number is provided by the operating system, and could be different from computer to computer.
-Select the COM number related to the virtual serial port.
-Confirm the selected port by clicking the "OK" button.

-4. Set following connection parameters in menu Setup -> Serial port.
-        Baud rate:    115200
+1. Connect a micro USB cable between the PC host and the CMSIS DAP USB port (J1) on the board
+2. Open a serial terminal with the following settings (See Appendix A in Getting started guide for description how to determine serial port number):
+    - 115200 baud rate
-        Data:         8
+    - 8 data bits
-        Parity:       none
-        Stop:         1
-        Flow control: none

-5. Confirm the selected parameters by clicking the "OK" button.
+    - No parity
+    - One stop bit
+    - No flow control
+3. Download the program to the target board.
+4. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.
 Running the demo
 ================
 When the demo runs successfully, the terminal will display similar information like the following: